mourner/geokdbush/README.md

 - `maxResults`: (optional) maximum number of points to return (`Infinity` by default).
 - `maxDistance`: (optional) maximum distance in kilometers to search within (`Infinity` by default).
 - `filterFn`: (optional) a function to filter the results with.
+- `distanceProp`: (optional) a key to append to each result containing the distance from the query point.

 #### geokdbush.distance(longitude1, latitude1, longitude2, latitude2)